webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ```
 {{< /code >}}

-If necessary, you can change the location of XLIFF folder or XLIFF basename by redefining the values below.
+If necessary, you can change the location of XLIFF directory or XLIFF basename by redefining the values below.

-{{< code "default WEBOS_LOCALIZATION_DATA_PATH and WEBOS_LOCALIZATION_XLIFF_BASENAME" true >}}
+{{< code "Default WEBOS_LOCALIZATION_DATA_PATH and WEBOS_LOCALIZATION_XLIFF_BASENAME" true >}}
 ```bash
 WEBOS_LOCALIZATION_DATA_PATH ?= "${S}"